MohamedAlDeep/Js-react/basicHtml/README.md

 The name attribute in *input* tag is not important in this case (Subject to change).
 ## CSS
 Basic css no fancy stuff.
 I did a little reset for the body.
 And used the grid for displaying the buttons.
 Then made a little hover animation for the buttons.
-Then changed the background color to match with the buttons color
+Then changed the background color to match with the buttons color.
+## JavaScript